davidpiscasio/data-science/NB/README.md

-# Naive Bayes
+# Naive Bayes (NB)
-In this experiment, we use Gaussian Naive Bayes as a classifier for the Iris dataset.
+In this experiment, we use Gaussian Naive Bayes (GNB) as a classifier for the Iris dataset.